HadrienG2/phalanstery/README.md

 ### Introduction

+Any user mode tasking library strives to simultaneously fulfill two goals, which are incompatible when relying solely on OS threads as a multitasking abstraction:

-The goal of any user mode tasking library is to permit the existence of a large amount of cooperative tasks in a program, in order to expose the internal concurrency of a program and allow latency hiding of IO operations, while bounding the number of underlying OS threads to a reasonable amount (typically more or less the amount of CPU cores or hardware threads on the host).
+- Allow a program to be decomposed into a relatively large amount of asynchronous jobs, so as to leverage the concurrent processing abilities of modern hardware and allow for optimal IO scheduling.
+- Keep the amount of OS threads relatively small, ideally more or less the amount of CPU cores or hardware threads on the host, as most thread implementations use round-robin scheduling, which does not scale to large number of tasks.

-The low-level interface to this specific library was heavily influenced by the design of out-of-order OpenCL command queues, a model for asynchronous computation and I/O which I think is very elegant and has proven to be portable to a very wide range of hardware configurations.
-A higher-level source of inspiration is HPX.
+As far as design inspirations are concerned, the low-level interface to Phalanstery was heavily influenced by the design of out-of-order OpenCL command queues, a model for asynchronous computation and I/O which I think is very elegant and has proven to be portable to a very wide range of hardware configurations.
+Higher-level sources of inspiration include HPX and Intel TBB.

-### Events
+### Outcome objects

+Being able to run some jobs asynchronously is not very useful unless there is a way to wait for them to finish, order them with respect to one another, and handle operational errors correctly.
+Another important use case is to be able to cancel previously started tasks without it being treated as an error.
+In Plalanstery, all this functionality is handled through the use of Outcome objects.

-An event, in this library, is a 1-N intertask communication primitive which represents an asynchronous process.
+An Outcome object is a client-server inter-task synchronization primitive which aims to address these issues.
+By using it...

+- Job processing code can notify clients that a job has completed normally.
+- It can also throw exceptions when an error occurs, knowing that the runtime will propagate it to clients.
+- A client can attempt to cancel a job, and the runtime will propagate this request to the underlying worker.

+Outcome objects are not restricted to pure Phalanstery asynchronous jobs.
+It would be reasonably easy to map their interface onto third-party asynchronous programming primitives, such as the asynchronous I/O that is provided by some operating systems.
+This, in turn, improves the interoperability of Phalanstery code.

-It is essentially a little state machine which, over its lifetime, transitions once from a pending state to one of several completion state.
-Currently, the following event states are defined:
+An outcome objects is implemented as a state machine, which can transition exactly once in its lifetime from the "pending" state to one of several final states.
+The following outcome states are currently defined:

-- **Pending**: Process is ongoing
+- **Pending**: The asynchronous job has not finished yet.
-- **Done**: Process completed normally
+- **Done**: The job was performed as expected.
-- **Error**: Process was erronerous (additional exception information may be retrieved from the event object)
+- **Error**: The job was aborted due to an error (additional exception information is available as needed).
-- **Canceled**: Process was aborted, typically on user request
+- **Canceled**: The job was aborted voluntarily, on user request or as part of an early exit strategy.

+As a design constraint which allows client code to be written a lot more efficiently, once an outcome object has transitioned to one of the finished states, it is guaranteed to stay forever in this state.
+Attempts to change the outcome after that will currently be ignored, although there are discussions to change this behaviour in the future at it can lead to errors being ignored silently in some circumstances.

-Event state may be tracked in one of three ways:
+The outcome of a job may be tracked in three different ways:

-- Polling (Easy to use, not suitable for waiting)
-- Blocking wait for completion (CPU-efficient but not scalable to many waiters, preferably only use in the main program)
-- Callback objects (Preferred solution for most waiting scenarios.
-Unlike regular callbacks, these objects are stateful, and can thus be easily made context aware.
-Moreover, because any suitably tagged Ada type may be used, thread-safety can be achieved quite easily using protected types.)

-Events are composable using an AND-gate like relationship: a composite event becomes Done when all of its children are Done, and the other cases are handled the way you would expect.
-The design of Ada protected types makes it somewhat harder to implement other composition relationships such as OR gates, however it is nothing that cannot be worked around if a clear use case for such composition is demonstrated.

-Cancelation of events is also supported, in the sense that any entity with a reference to an event can request the cancelation of the underlying asynchronous process.
-How quickly the underlying process will actually stop and whether it will stop before normal completion is job-dependent, but it is guaranteed that all pending dependents of the event will also be stopped, since otherwise their execution might be erronerous as they would incorrectly assume that all their dependencies have been satisfied.

-This is an area where I need feedback on use cases: this cancelation model is not as general as a model where dependent jobs are merely notified of parent cancelation.
-However, it is also easier for developers to use, and seems applicable in most asynchronous computation scenarios.
-Do you foresee a major use case where it would not be appropriate?
+- It may be queried in a nonblocking fashion.
+This interface is easy to use, and efficient for quick state queries, but it should not be used in a loop as a way to wait for state changes.
+- A client may wait for the completion of the job.
+In its most straightforward form, this operation blocks an OS thread, and it is thus only really suitable for use in the main program, as blocking a Phalanstery thread can lead to performance loss and deadlocks.
+However, there are ways for an asynchronous job to wait for an event to occur without blocking a whole OS thread to this end.
+- A client may also register a callback object, a dispatching method of which will be invoked when the job finishes.
+Callback objects are a strict superset of the regular callbacks that are sometimes used in other asynchronous libraries: any global Ada procedure may be turned into a callback object, but a callback object may in addition also retain state, giving it some context awareness, which in turn greatly eases thread-safe implementations.

+As mentioned earlier, a job can also be canceled through its outcome object.
+The semantics of this operation are defined as follow:

+- If the underlying process has not started yet, the Phalanstery runtime ensures that it will never run.
+Any task which waited for that process to finish is notified of the cancelation in a configurable way, the default behaviour of which is to similarly prevent the dependent task to run.
+- If the underlying process has already begun, it is usually not safe to abort it in the middle of its operation.
+For this reason, Phalanstery mereley notifies the job of the cancelation request, requesting it to complete earlier if possible.
+Dependent of the job are still canceled as before.
+- If the underlying process has completed, cancelation has no effect.
+It is too late, because the completion signal has already fired, and clients have already taken it into account.

+Finally, more often than not, it is necessary to wait not just for the outcome of one job, but for that of a set of jobs, using some composition relationship such as AND (all dependencies have completed) or OR (at least one dependency has completed).
+Currently, only AND composition is supported, as it is the most immediately useful relationship.
+But adding some form of OR composition is also under discussion in the Issues.

 ### Asynchronous jobs

-An asynchronous job is a user-defined cooperative multi-tasking work-item, implemented as a tagged type, which communicates with the underlying job scheduler using dispatching methods.
+An asynchronous job is a user-defined cooperative multi-tasking work-item, implemented as a tagged type whose behaviour is defined or customized using dispatching methods.

+There are a couple of programming restrictions on asynchronous jobs, which stem from the way they are implemented and interact with the rest of the world.
+First, an asynchronous job should not use any blocking thread synchronization mechanism, as failure to do so will lead to performance loss (one CPU going idle) and potentially even cause deadlocks.
+Second, because synchronization and cancelation operates at job granularity granularity, asynchronous jobs should be designed with transactional semantics, in the sense that they should avoid leaving any data structure in an inconsistent state upon termination.
+The later job intended to fix this mess may, after all, never run.

-When an asynchronous job is scheduled for execution, the library provides the client with an event, which may be used to track the progress of said job.
-In addition, a job may, both at scheduling time and at any later time during execution, opt to wait for a list of events.
-This effectively creates a dynamic event-based job dependency graph, which is a very powerful primitive when composing complex asynchronous computations.
+When an asynchronous job is scheduled for execution, the library internally makes a copy of it (allowing for a job to be scheduled multiple times) and provides the client with an outcome object, which represents the job's progression and eventual completion.
+In addition, a job may, at scheduling time or during execution, be programmed to wait for the completion of some ongoing operations before proceeding.
+Given these two features, a client can easily create a dynamic event-based job dependency graph, which is a very powerful primitive when composing complex asynchronous computations.

-By design, this execution model makes it hard to accidentally create a cyclic dependency graph, which would result in a deadlock.
-This improves usability and voids the need for expensive and complex runtime cycle detection algorithms.
+Because the outcome object associated to a job instance is not created until the job is scheduled, and is required in order to schedule other jobs depending on this specific instance, the aforementioned execution model makes it hard to accidentally create a circular job dependency graph where a job directly or indirectly waits for itself, resulting in a deadlock.
+This improves usability and voids the need for expensive and complex runtime dependency cycle detection algorithms.

 A job is scheduled for execution as soon as a CPU core is available, and then has multiple avenues for interacting with the scheduler and its clients.
 Depending on the program requirements, an asynchronous job